sccn/sccn.github.io/tutorials/misc/Contributing_to_EEGLAB.md

 ### Creating an eegplugin_ function

-To create a new EEGLAB extension, simply create a Matlab function file whose name begins with *eegplugin_* and place it in the *plugins* function subdirectory.
+To create a new EEGLAB extension, simply create a MATLAB function file whose name begins with *eegplugin_* and place it in the *plugins* function subdirectory.
 This function must take three arguments, as in the 'test' extension